 For educational purposes you may want to let students choose the platform they use, but you can guide them to the preferred one according to the goals and the topic.

 Mapping information is visual and the results address a wider audience that tables of data.
 Story maps can help to deliver complicated subjects in an easy way.
 At first sight it might seem complicated but it doesn’t require a lot of skills to master.

 The integration of maps in a story allows you to make the content interactive and it is possible to increase engagement.
 In order to make the user interact with the map, try using the concept of two layers information concept.

 A nice way of sharing your data is to integrate it into a story map.

 A story map is a web tool that allows multimedia resources including maps that can be thoughtfully created, given context, and provided with supporting information so it becomes a stand-alone teaching tool or resource.
 It integrates maps, legends, text, photos, and video and provides functionality, such as swipe, pop-ups, and time sliders, that helps users explore this content.

-Survey results can be visualised inside ArcGIS Online.
-The collected data can be better analysed, you can also search for extra information (data layers) to be added to your map, and share the results
+Survey results can be presented and mapped inside ArcGIS Online.
+The collected data can be better analysed, you can also search for additional information (data layers) which can be added to your map, and share the results